silverstripe/developer-docs/en/02_Developer_Guides/00_Model/04_Data_Types_and_Casting.md

 ---
 title: Data Types, Overloading and Casting
-summary: Learn how how data is stored going in and coming out of the ORM and how to modify it.
+summary: Learn how data is stored going in and coming out of the ORM and how to modify it.
 icon: code
 ---